The Weakest Link (British game show): OriginalNOTE: This is not an exhaustive list

+Revival

 International versions

 The format has been licensed across the world, with many countries producing their own series of the programme and is the second most popular international franchise, behind only the Who Wants to Be a Millionaire? franchise, which also originated in the UK.

 Strategy for banking money

-In a New Scientist blog article, Erica Klarreich argues that there are only two sensible strategies in Weakest Link (the U.S. edition) when it comes to banking money.
+In a New Scientist blog article, Erica Klarreich argues that there are only two sensible strategies in Weakest Link (the American edition) when it comes to banking money.
 Either players should choose to bank after every correct answer, or after six straight correct answers to maximize the pot.
 The correct strategy to take will depend upon the team members' skill at answering questions.
 For all but the weakest teams, the optimal strategy is to raise the pot six straight times without banking.
 But since this happens so seldom on the show, Klarreich argues, the dominant strategy will usually be instead to bank after every question.
 The common practice of banking after just three questions would only outperform the strategy of banking after every question if a team maintained a success rate of over 67%.

 Cultural references

 Anne Robinson's catchphrase "You are the weakest link.
-Goodbye!" has made several appearances in pop culture, including references in Family Guy, Scary Movie 2, How I Met Your Mother, and The League of Gentlemen.
+Goodbye!" has appeared in popular culture, including references in Family Guy, Scary Movie 2, How I Met Your Mother, The Garfield Show and The League of Gentlemen.

 The comedy series That Mitchell and Webb Look broadcast a sketch based on Weakest Link called Hole in the Ring, featuring Robert Webb as an overly harsh presenter who makes mistakes whilst reading questions.

 Two fictional television shows, Doctor Who and My Family, have depicted their own versions of Weakest Link in their episodes.
-The Doctor Who edition, broadcast in 2005, showed a futuristic version of the show in the year 200,100, with only six contestants, and presented by an 'Anne Droid' (voiced by Anne Robinson).
-A later special edition of Weakest Link featured nine cast members of Doctor Who playing the game, and the show was introduced by the Anne Droid.
-The real Anne walked on stage almost instantly as the droid began the show, unplugged it, and said, "I don't think so.
+The Doctor Who edition, broadcast in 2005, depicts a futuristic version of the show in the year 200,100, with only six contestants and presented by an 'Anne Droid' (voiced by Anne Robinson).
+A later special edition of Weakest Link features nine cast members of Doctor Who playing the game, and the show is introduced by the Anne Droid.
+The real Anne walks on stage almost instantly as the droid begins the show, unplugs it, and says, "I don't think so.
 I think we'll do that again."
-She then began the show herself and proceeded as normal.
+She then presents the show herself and proceeds as normal.

-In the seventh series of the British television show My Family, broadcast in 2007, the main characters Ben, Susan, Janey, Michael, Abi, Roger, and Alfie, along with Susan's mother and her husband, went on the show for a special family edition, after Michael forged all of their signatures to get on it.
-The real Anne Robinson was the host.
+In the seventh series of the British television show My Family, broadcast in 2007, the main characters Ben, Susan, Janey, Michael, Abi, Roger, and Alfie, along with Susan's mother and her husband, compete on the show for a special family edition, after Michael forges all of their signatures to get on it.
+The real Anne Robinson guest stars as the host.